Seven more deaths recorded in East Lindsey

-There were seven more coronavirus deaths recorded in the latest 24-hour period in East Lindsey, after thousands of deaths across England were added retrospectively.
+There were seven more coronavirus deaths recorded in the latest 24-hour period in East Lindsey.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in East Lindsey.